 Considered the biggest Buddhist temple in Vietnam, the Bai Dinh Pagoda is one of the Ninh Binh attractions.
 This temple is a good opportunity to get a taste of the Vietnamese culture and beliefs.
 I loved the interior of the temple with the huge, golden Buddha.
 To get to the main temple you will have to go through a series of other temples.

 The complex is quite big, so bring your comfortable shoes with you.
 Also, bring a bottle of water since there aren’t any stores inside.
 If you forget to bring water with you, you can ask one of the temple carers for one.

 The entrance fee to Bai Dinh Pagoda is free.
 However, you will have to pay for the parking.

 Where to stay in Ninh Binh Province

 When talking about Ninh Binh, most people refer to the entire area in Ninh Binh Province, including Ninh Binh City.
 I would definitely recommend finding accommodation in Tam Coc.
-Tam Coc is close to all the main tourist attraction in Ninh Binh and in the same is a quiet place where you can get a glimpse into the local Vietnamese life.
+Tam Coc is close to all the main tourist attractions in Ninh Binh and at the same time it is a quiet place where you can get a glimpse of the local Vietnamese life.
 You can see the people taking care of the rice fields or walking with the buffaloes and enjoy the local food (don’t hesitate to try the goat dishes).

 How to get to and around Ninh Binh